Skip to content

 3. Supervising Deputies appointed by the Court;

-4. Directing Court of Protection visitors to visit the person, a donee or a Deputy;
+4. Directing Court of Protection Visitors to visit the person, an Attorney or a Deputy;

-5. Receiving information specifically requested by the Court of Protection from donees or Deputies upon appointment (as part of verifying the appropriateness of a Deputy or donee);
+5. Receiving information specifically requested by the Court of Protection from Attorney’s or Deputies;

 7. Reporting to the Court as required regarding proceedings;

-8. Dealing with representations (including complaints) about donees and Deputies appointed by the Court;
+8. Dealing with representations (including complaints) about the way in which Attorney’s and Deputies are exercising their powers;

 9. Publishing information about its role.